 The great question for mankind is the same as for any social animal.
 How do we develop at once the aggressive ability to defend against enemies and also develop necessary cooperative qualities to assist our fellows: how to be fiercely competitive and at the same time caring and compassionate, and then to act on our beliefs.
 It is one thing to talk about what’s right, but another thing to do the right thing.
 It is one thing to talk about the fallen heroes; it is another thing to become one.
 Religion is the answer at the center of this complex question.
 It binds people together into a community.
 It establishes the rules of behavior towards others.
 It teaches people to sacrifice for the good of the community; it creates community events at which enmities are buried; it directs the instinctive moral sense with socially constructed cultural memes, just as they do it in liberal Seattle at Mt.
 Pleasant Cemetery.

 Perhaps mankind could achieve these social goals, at a pinch, through violence.
 We could force people to get with the program, and we could ferociously defend the frontiers against the enemy.
-But force is expensive; it requires armies, police, and “enforcement officers,” and so it is telling that humans have found ways to economize on the use of force.
+But force is expensive; it requires armies, police, and “enforcement officers,” — in a word, government — and so it is telling that humans have found ways to economize on the use of force.
 One successful adaptation is to divide the world into the “us” of our community and the “them” of the outsiders, the foreigners.
 Force against neighbors is a last resort, and even force against dangerous strangers is mostly reduced to shows of force, though even the threat of force has its costs in fear and in feud.

 In place of force, mankind has found another way of achieving beneficial social control and cooperation.
 In part, this other way to social cooperation is achieved by preprogrammed social instinct, in part it is achieved by training young humans in the approved social instincts, and in part by natural selection between different social institutions.
 This other way is religion: it binds people together into a culture of cooperative exchange and reduces the need for force.